 Fund for Innovative Teaching (FIT) Grants

-Funds are available for small grants supportive of innovative undergraduate and/or graduate, and postgraduate teaching at Emory.
+The Fund for Innovative Teaching supports innovative undergraduate and/or graduate, and postgraduate teaching at Emory.
 Grants range from $500-$3000.
 FIT Grants are open to all full time faculty (both tenure and non-tenure track) and are available for both individual faculty members and faculty working as teams.
 Priority will be given to those whose proposals promise long-term educational effects within the Emory community.

 Only one proposal per project will be considered.
 Applicants must have their own Smartkey account or be connected to a department that has a Smartkey account.